 Party or relevant jurisdiction Norway Title of project Marine survival, growth and exploitation of salmon from the Rivers Figgjo, Imsa, Drammenselv and Halselv.
-Objective of research project 1.
-Estimation of marine survival 2.
-Estimation of marine growth 3.
-Estimation of marine exploitation 4.
-Data input in predictive models 5.
-Monitoring Brief description of research Maintain time series of smolt taggings (wild and hatchery-reared) and project tag returns in index rivers.
+Objective of research project Estimation of marine survival Estimation of marine growth Estimation of marine exploitation Data input in predictive models Monitoring Brief description of research project Maintain time series of smolt taggings (wild and hatchery-reared) and tag returns in index rivers.
 Use the information to study fluctuations in marine survival and growth as well as describe changes in marine exploitation.
-Dates during which research Long-term ongoing monitoring project will take place Long term ongoing montoring project Area in which research will Tagging in rivers Figgjo, Imsa, Drammenselv and Halselv with tag take place recovery programme in fisheries along Norwegian coast and elsewhere Estimated number and weight of salmon to be retained Resources Estimated cost of the Ammonimetals: (124,000 mon ammun research project Approximately £134,000 per annum Number of participating 5 scientists 5 Name and e-mail address Lars P. Hansen of coordinating scientist in l.p.hansen@nina.no charge of project Nina Jonsson nina.jonsson@nina.no Arne Johan Jensen Arne Johan Jensen Arne.jensen@nina.no Details of research vessels, e.g. name, registration, call e.g. name, registration, call sign and description of e.g. name, registration, call sign and description of vessel Arne.jensen@nina.no e.g. name, registration, call sign and description of vessel Type and amount of gear e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be Arne.jensen@nina.no e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Arne.jensen@nina.no e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be Arne.jensen@nina.no
+Dates during which research will take place Long-term ongoing monitoring project Area in which research will take place Tagging in rivers Figgjo, Imsa, Drammenselv and Halselv with tag recovery programme in fisheries along Norwegian coast and elsewhere Estimated number and weight of salmon to be retained Resources Estimated cost of the research project Approximately £134,000 per annum Number of participating scientists 5 Name and e-mail address of coordinating scientist in charge of project Lars P. Hansen 1.p.hansen@nina.no Nina Jonsson nina.jonsson@nina.no Arne Johan Jensen Arne.jensen@nina.no Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Fish traps, electric fishing Details of any collaborating countries